Principal Investigators: Julio Ramirez, MD; Ruth Carrico PhD DNP

 The UAD2 study, created in partnership with Pfizer, is designed to monitor the changing epidemiology of community-acquired pneumonia (CAP) and the current Streptococcus pneumoniae (S. pneumoniae) serogroups causing pneumonia in adults in the United States.
-Led by Dr. Julio Ramirez, Chief of Infectious Diseases at the University of Louisville, the UAD2 study is a multi-hospital, active surveillance study to generate consistent and comparable population-based incidence in the inpatient setting.
+Led by Dr. Julio Ramirez, former Chief of Infectious Diseases at the University of Louisville, the UAD2 study is a multi-hospital, active surveillance study to generate consistent and comparable population-based incidence in the inpatient setting.

 CAP is an infection of the lung parenchyma that develops in persons outside of a healthcare facility and is associated with significant morbidity and mortality.
 The original UAD study from 2014 helped to understand the burden of community-acquired pneumonia (CAP) and the impact of S. pneumoniae as the pathogen of consequence.
 Results from the study were revealing, and prompted interest for further research:

 Although we recognized that CAP is the leading cause of infectious disease-related death in the US, this study showed that the burden of CAP is much greater than any study has previously recognized.

 Approximately 1 in 3 patients hospitalized with CAP died within 1 year.

 The impact of pneumococcal vaccination was also part of the study.
 Those results demonstrated a 73% vaccine efficacy when the serotypes causing pneumonia matched those in the vaccine.

 A related study activity also looked at the impact of antiviral treatment for patients admitted to the hospital with influenza.